 Mark Kneidinger, Senior Advisor, Federal Network Resilience, Department of Homeland Security

-Tony Sager, Chief Technologist, Council on Cybersecurity
+Tony Sager, Chief Technologist, Center for Internet Security

 Grant Schneider, Federal Cybersecurity Advisor, Office of E-Government and IT, OMB, Executive Office of the President